MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagcontactaddressbookmultipleaddressflags-canonical-property.md

 **Applies to**: Outlook

-Contains flags that indicating whether the providers will support multiple e-mail addresses per contact item.
+Contains flags that indicating whether the providers will support multiple email addresses per contact item.

 |||
 |:-----|:-----|